Arkitektum/ps.editor.actions/README.md

 - `output-path` (required): Target path for the rendered Markdown specification.
 - `template-path`: Optional override for the Handlebars-style template.
 - `feature-catalogue-markdown`: Optional path to the feature catalogue Markdown table.
-- `feature-catalogue-uml`: Optional path to the feature catalogue PlantUML source (handy for downstream tooling, not embedded).
+- `feature-catalogue-uml`: Optional path to the feature catalogue PlantUML source (embedded when no PNG is provided).
-- `feature-catalogue-png` (required): Path to the rendered PlantUML PNG diagram that will be embedded in the specification.
+- `feature-catalogue-png`: Optional path to the rendered PlantUML PNG diagram.
+When missing or unavailable, the PlantUML source is embedded instead.
 - `updated`: Optional override for the `updated` metadata field.

 Outputs: